pcapel/react-network-tools/README.md

 # react-network-tools

 Declarative and composable data providers using socket.io and axios for react applications.
-:hankey:  :fire:  :hankey:  :fire:

 ## Why
 Because I wanted to use these in more than one project, and copy-pasta is a great way to have out of sync stuffs.
-Then I started to kinda like it, now I figure that sharing it would be a cool thing to do.
+Then I started to kind of like it, now I figure that sharing it would be a cool thing to do.
 So here's my first open source project that might be worth anything.